-The Agency has loaned \$500,000 to Fresno Canyon Springs, LP, a California limited partnership.
+The Agency has loaned \$500,000 to Fresno Canyon Springs, L.P., a California limited partnership.
 This loan was made using homebuyer reserve proceeds.
 The funds were used to finance the construction of a twenty-eight unit, affordable housing, and tax credit project.
 The loan is amortized over thirty years, matures January 12, 2033, and carries a simple interest rate of 4% per annum.
 Payments on this loan are due only if the project generates residual receipts.
-No payments have been received on this loan.
-The outstanding principal and interest balances due at December 31, 2017, are \$500,000 and \$301,370, respectively.
+At December 31, 2018, the outstanding principal balances were \$0 with accrued interest of \$0.
+In 2018, the property was sold and the Agency received full payment on the principal and wrote off the interest.